- Kitah Gan (Kindergarten) & Kital Alef (1st Grade)

 Students in Kitah Gimel, Dalet, Hay, and Vav classes begin to build their Jewish vocabulary both intellectually and spiritually.
 The wide range of learning engages students in the importance of Jewish values, mitzvot, and ritual and tradition.
 The curriculum in these classes assures that students look at Judaism through the lens of their personal relationships, a relationship with the Jewish community, and a connection to the Jewish world.

 The JLC teaches liturgical (siddur) based Hebrew in each grade level.
 The Hebrew and Tefillah curriculum is specific to each grade level and combines both Hebrew language acquisition and practice for fluency in the weekday and Shabbat Tefillot.
 Tefillah is incorporated throughout the curriculum of each grade level within the JLC.
+Please reference the Parent Toolbox, for your child’s grade level to see what Tefillot are being studied in their class.

-On Tuesdays, 3rd-5th grade students participate in a Tefillah rotation of learning Tefillah through skill, nusach (melody), and meaning.
+.
 6th grade students practice weekly by participating in the weekday Mincha or Maariv service.

 - Kindergarten-4th Grade